 Roy Williams postgame press conference:

 Remember to check in for Quick Hitters after every North Carolina basketball game.
-Next up is the ACC Tournament.
-The Heels have a 1st & 2nd round bye and will start play on Thursday in the Quarterfinals against either Louisville, Georgia Tech, or Notre Dame.
-Tip is at 7:00ET on ESPN.
+Next up is a home game against NC State on Tuesday, February 25.
+Tip is at 9:00pm ET on ESPN.

 Want to receive an email with Quick Hitters and other articles from Isaac Schade?
 Click here.
 Include your name in the text of the email.